-Much as myths do not carry a date tag but impose an all-overriding, immutable present upon the situation in which they are found, so myths are also essentially unmarked in terms of place of origin, of provenance.
+Much as myths do not carry a date tag but impose an all-overriding, immutable present upon the situation in which they are found, so myths are also essentiallay unmarked in terms of place of origin, of provenance.
 The myth is not only the ultimate now, but also the ultimate here.
 The world evoked in myth, is the world of the here where the myth is being recounted or enacted.

 Yet in the present analysis, the problem of situating a particular myth in space does not seem to pose the same tantalising problems as that of dating.
-Often the distribution of a Narrative Complex already seems to give a rough indication as to where to locate it in space.
-More importantly, if we adopt, as our organising frame of reference, the Out-of-Africa hypothesis, and see the subsequent development of myths as one sustained process in step with the more or less traceable peregrinations of Anatomically Modern Humans, across Asia, into other continents, and finally back into Africa, then we could propose an abstract formal model (extremely simplified in the sense that only primary innovations are acknowledged in the time and place where they occurred, while secondary spread, interactions and feed back effects are ignored at this stage of the analysis.)
-According to with almost automatically any dating implies a particular position along the calibrated curve that swings from out of Africa to South East Asia, New Guinea, Australia, into Asia, and back
+Often the distribution of Narrative Complexes already seems to give a rough indication as to where to locate it in space.
+More importantly, if we adopt, as our organising frame of reference, the Out-of-Africa hypothesis, and see the subsequent development of myths as one sustained process in step with the more or less traceable peregrinations of Anatomically Modern Humans, across Asia, into other continents, and finally back into Africa, then we could propose an abstract formal model (extremely simplified in the sense that only primary innovations re acknowledged in the time and place where they occurred, while secondary spread, interactions and feed back effects are ignored at this stage of the analysis. almost automatically any dating implies a particular position along the calibrated curve that swings from out of Africa to South East Asia, New Guinea, Australia, into Asia, and back into Africa, with secondary ramifications into Northeastern Asia, the Americas, and Europe.